FeedFoodie/feedfoodie.github.io/index.md

 Welcome to the new blog, with a minmalist design because Foodie will be fired as a web designer.

-## Suscribe to our Series Specific RSS Feeds
+## Subscribe to our Series Specific RSS Feeds!

 <p class="feed-subscribe">
   <a href="{{ 'feed.lnb.xml' | relative_url }}">